Last Updated on

 - Growing pain has nothing to do with growing parts of the body or the faster growth of the children who are active in sports.

-Parents should not discourage children from taking active interest in sports because of these growing pains.
+Parents should not discourage children from taking an active interest in sports because of these growing pains.
 Normally the pain stops when they stop growing, so these pains are very easily manageable and curable.

 Child Growing Pain Signs and Symptoms